michaelmosmann/silk/userguide/intro.md

 Literally a bundle could be `uninstall`ed before it is even installed.
 Remember that the sequence of installations does not matter.

 It might not seam like it but there is a very big difference between _overrides_ and _uninstall_.
 You will notice this when maintaining a larger project.
-While _overrides_ requires you to know and consider *all* involves parts _uninstall_ just requires to consider the uninstalled bundle itself what is way simpler.
+While _overrides_ requires you to know and consider *all* involved parts _uninstall_ just requires to consider the uninstalled bundle itself what is way simpler.

 ### Adapt an Application to slightly Different Setups/Configurations
-Often the same application is sold to customers in slightly different configurations depending on the customer needs.
+Often the same application is sold to customers in slightly different configurations depending on the customer's needs.
 Sometimes there is a fix set of _editions_ a customer could chose from.
 Such kind of requirements we can model with ease using `Editon`s.

 They allow to decide on a _per class_ base what `Bundle`s and `Module`s to include in an edition.